 “The move to the QRadar Security Intelligence Platform has been a real eye opener for us and has helped us to concentrate our efforts on the most important issues.
 Even without significant tuning, it has improved how we deal with security intelligence and it will form a core part of our infrastructure as we move forward.”

-Stay tuned for my next post in this series, where we’ll take a closer look at how modern Security Intelligence solutions differ from first-generation products.
+Check out the next posts in this series, where we’ll take a closer look at how modern security intelligence solutions differ from first-generation products.